emaslvcc/Pentominoes/Phase 3/README.md

 ## 3D Knapsack
-This code presents a computer application with a user-friendly interface and a 3D visualizer to solve a 3D knapsack problem using iehtr parcels of type A, B and C, or pentominoes of type L, P and T, each with different sizes and values.
+This code presents a computer application with a user-friendly interface and a 3D visualizer to solve a 3D knapsack problem using parcels of type A, B and C, and pentominoes of type L, P and T, each with different sizes and values.

 ## Table of Contents
 1. Installation